yoncise/yoncise.github.io/_posts/2016-01-02-The-world-this-week.md

+---
+layout: post
+title: The world this week
+---
 __Iraq's__ armed forces recaptured Ramadi, the capital of Anbar province, which fell to Islamic State in May and is just 100km from Baghdad.
 The country's prime minister, Haider al-Abadi, said this IS would be driven from his country by the end of 2016.
 IS also suffered fresh reverses in